top of page

 DJI Zenmuse P1 with 35mm Lens

 The main piece of equipment required for photogrammetry is the camera.
 This process can be performed on images from almost any camera but, there are factors that contribute to the accuracy of the 3-dimensional model made.
-The biggest factors are the resolution of the camera's sensor, the amount of overlap of adjacent images, the amount of distortion inherent in the camera lens, the ability to geotag the images with accurate geographic position data, the current lighting conditions onsite and the presents of ground control targets in the mapping area.
-There are many more factors but, that we can save when we dive deeper into the mechanics of photogrammetry, for now let's continue on the topic of acquiring topographic data in dense vegetation.
+The biggest factors are the resolution of the camera's sensor, the amount of overlap of adjacent images, the amount of distortion inherent in the camera lens, the ability to geotag the images with accurate geographic positional data, the current lighting conditions onsite and the presence of ground control targets in the mapping area.
+There are many more factors but, that we can save for when we dive deeper into the mechanics of photogrammetry, for now let's continue on the topic of acquiring topographic data in dense vegetation.

 The challenges of mapping dense forests